-But especially with parted you have to be extremely careful – parted expects an end position in GB.
-This means that to calculate the resulting size correctly you must care for the starting position – it is the difference that counts.
+But especially with parted you have to be extremely careful – parted expects a partition’s end position in GB.
+This means that to calculate the resulting size correctly you must also look at the partition’s starting position.
+In the end it is the difference that counts.
 Read the man pages and have a look into other resources.

 mytux:~ # parted /dev/sdg GNU Parted 3.2 Using /dev/sdg Welcome to GNU Parted!
 Type 'help' to view a list of commands. (parted) print Model: USB 3.0 (scsi) Disk /dev/sdg: 512GB Sector size (logical/physical): 512B/4096B Partition Table: gpt Disk Flags: Number Start End Size File system Name Flags 1 1049kB 16.8MB 15.7MB primary bios_grub 2 33.6MB 604MB 570MB primary boot, esp 3 604MB 112GB 112GB primary legacy_boot, msftdata 4 291GB 312GB 21.5GB lvm 5 312GB 314GB 2147MB primary msftdata (parted) resizepart Partition number?
 3 End?
 [112GB]?
 89GB Warning: Shrinking a partition can cause data loss, are you sure you want to continue?
 Yes/No?
 Yes (parted) print Model: USB 3.0 (scsi) Disk /dev/sdg: 512GB Sector size (logical/physical): 512B/4096B Partition Table: gpt Disk Flags: Number Start End Size File system Name Flags 1 1049kB 16.8MB 15.7MB primary bios_grub 2 33.6MB 604MB 570MB primary boot, esp 3 604MB 89.0GB 88.4GB primary legacy_boot, msftdata 4 291GB 312GB 21.5GB lvm 5 312GB 314GB 2147MB primary msftdata (parted) q Information: You may need to update /etc/fstab.